dreamer201/Guide/Masternode-VPS-Setup-Guide.md

 This installation takes on a bit different approach.
 Instead of using `systemd` it relies on `monit`

 1. Log into your VPS (Windows users [follow this guide](https://www.digitalocean.com/community/tutorials/how-to-log-into-your-droplet-with-putty-for-windows-users) to log into your VPS.)

-    1A.
-Add new user whose name is masternode and add him/her to sudoers.
+2 Add new user whose name is masternode and add him/her to sudoers.
   You'll be ask for a new password for this user and you have to type it in twice.
 Keep the password safe as you'll need it to operate MN.

   `adduser masternode && adduser masternode sudo`

-        1B.
-Log in as a user masternode
+3.Log in as a user masternode

   `# su masternode`

-     1C.
-Change to masternode's home directory
+4 Change to masternode's home directory

   `$ cd ~/`

-2. Copy/paste command into the VPS and hit enter: (For this step you will need your `private key` generated at step 5 above and your VPS IP address)
+5. Copy/paste command into the VPS and hit enter: (For this step you will need your `private key` generated at step 5 above and your VPS IP address)
 ```
 $ wget https://raw.githubusercontent.com/digitalmine/Guide/master/install_masternode.sh && chmod +x install_masternode.sh && ./install_masternode.sh
 ```
-3. When prompted, enter your private key from before.
+6. When prompted, enter your private key from before.
-4. You will be asked for your VPS IP and a few other questions.
+7. You will be asked for your VPS IP and a few other questions.
-5. The installation process should follow on.
+8. The installation process should follow on.
 You may need to input sudo password for user `masternode` now and then, or hit enter when prompted.
 Wait til you see:

    ![Alt text](https://github.com/digitalmine/Guide/blob/master/image2.png "")

-6. When it's finished you have to configure monit.
+9. When it's finished you have to configure monit.
 Type in:

 `$ sudo nano /etc/monit/monitrc`